Justin-Randall/lochash/README.md

 LocHash is an *n*-dimensional location hash spatial database.
 This is not a novel concept, but not often utlized.

-(Personal note from author): A fantastic coder (now another grey-beard, and I have asked permission to share his name here in the README) introduced me to this decades ago for optimizing SQL databases to produce shockingly fast queries based on vector-specified proximity.
-He was decades ahead of our peers in game dev and it is strange that Google and non-gaming firms leverage this algorithm for dealing with real-world users at scale (Ride Sharing, USGS data analyis, AI and machine learning).

-It also applies very well for server-side, web-scale distributed processing and message routing, which is where I have frequently leveraged the concept to address $O(n^2)$ interactions that absolutely wreck shipping product in the face of the "rich man's" problem of too many customers.
+(Personal note from the author): A fantastic coder, [Calan Thurow](https://www.linkedin.com/in/calan-thurow/), introduced me to this decades ago for optimizing SQL databases to produce shockingly fast queries based on vector-specified proximity.
+He was decades ahead of our peers in game development.
+This algorithm applies very well to server-side, web-scale distributed processing, and message routing, where I have frequently leveraged the concept to address $O(n^2)$ interactions that absolutely wreck shipping products when faced with the "rich man's" problem of too many customers.

-This is the best representation I have (at the moment) of the principle concept behind vector hashing and quantized proximity to bucket potentially relevant values together into an amortized, constant-time look-up for relavent data.
+This implementation is illustrative and by no means perfect.
+It still relies on std::unordered_map under the hood when there are other implementations that may be faster.
+Contributions via PRs are welcome!

 ## Purpose